 There are certain types of weed strains that are more common than others and some that are coveted for their extraordinary effects.
 With the ability to make hybrids that blend the effects of both indica and sativa strains, there are now “designer strains” of weed that are bred for maximum quality.

 New types of weed sometimes have interesting names, which are usually based on their effects, origin, or the way they appear or smell.
 Some examples include: Purple Urkle, Willy’s Wonder, Permafrost, Pineapple Express, Strawberry Cough and Island Sweet Skunk.

-The following are a few of the common or coveted strains of weed and the effects they are known to have:
+he following are some of the most common or coveted types of weed strains and the effects they are known to have: